hauptmedia/cloudconfig/README.md

 ## Securing etcd with TLS

-Etcd need specially crafted certificates to function properly.
+Etcd needs specially crafted certificates to function properly.
 An *openssl.cnf* with all the needed settings is included in this repository.

 You can use the provided scripts in *bin* directory to manage your ssl certificates.

 ### Create an certificate authority for etcd

-Run the create-etcd-ca command with the common name as parameter.
+Run the *create-etcd-ca* command with the *common name* as parameter.

 You need to provide a volume for the */opt/cloudconfig/var* directory.

 The certificates will be saved in *var/etcd-ca*.

 ```bash
 docker run -i -t --rm -v $(pwd)/var:/opt/cloudconfig/var hauptmedia/cloudconfig create-etcd-ca ca.etcd.commonname.com